oscardelben/rawler/README.md

-           --iskip, -i <s>:   Skip URLs that match a case insensitive regexp --include <s>:   Only include URLs that match a regexp --iinclude <s>:   Only include URLs that match a case insensitive regexp --local <s>:   Restrict to the given URL and below --version, -v:   Print version and exit
+           --iskip, -i <s>:   Skip URLs that match a case insensitive regexp --include <s>:   Only include URLs that match a regexp --iinclude <s>:   Only include URLs that match a case insensitive regexp --local <s>:   Restrict to the given URL and below.
+Equivalent to '--include ^http://mysite.com/*'.
+             --version, -v:   Print version and exit
                 --help, -h:   Show this message